RavenRock135/dev.to-Tutorials-Blogs/XUMM/How to use the XUMM SDK in NodeJS.md

 ![Sign request Push notification](https://dev-to-uploads.s3.amazonaws.com/i/mh1zt643l9g007kd12ym.gif)

-When using this in applications, it would make sense to check the `pushed` property of a created payload.
-If `false` the Push notification could not be sent (eg. permissions revoked by the user), and your applicaftion should fall back to the QR method.
-If `pushed` is `true`, it makes sense to show the end user a button to show the QR code anyway if they didn't receive the push notificaftion (eg. changed devices / other device).
+When using this in applications, it would make sense to check the `pushed` property of a created payload:
+- If `false`, it means the Push notification could not be sent (eg. permissions revoked by the user), and your application should fall back to the QR method.
+- If `true`, it makes sense to show the end user a button to show the QR code anyway.
+(If they didn't receive the push notification.  eg. changed devices / other device)

-## 5. Security & finishing touch 🎉
+## 5. Security & Finishing Touches 🎉

 If you made it this far, you may want to actually build something (even if it's just a hobby project) using the XUMM SDK.
 If you do, please  **VERIFY THE PAYLOAD RESULT ON LEDGER**.

+To verify the payload result on the ledger, you can:
-You can use the **XRPL-TxData** package, or use the `Sdk.getTransaction(txHash)` method to do this by relying on the XUMM platform to fetch the on ledger transaction outcome for you, or eg. by using the `xrpl-txdata` package to verify 'locally'.
+- Use the **XRPL-TxData** package (Verifying the package locally), or
+- Use the `Sdk.getTransaction(txHash)` method; relying on the XUMM platform to fetch the on ledger transaction outcome for you.

 By using the `xrpl-txdata` package, you can connect to one of the public XRP ledger nodes and verify the transaction.
 To do so, add the `xrpl-txdata` package to your project by entering this in the terminal: `npm install xrpl-txdata`.
 You can verify a transaction as per the [package documentation](https://www.npmjs.com/package/xrpl-txdata).

 Pay special attention to the `balanceChanges` response.
-**❗ There are several reasons why eg. a payment can yield a different result (eg. lower amount sent) than requested!**
+**❗ There are several reasons why a payment can yield a different result.
+For example, a lower amount was sent than requested!**

-It's your responsibility to check the transaction outcome straight from the XRP ledger, instead of simply relying on XUMM telling you a transaction has been signed.
-Eg. if:
+It's your responsibility to check the transaction outcome straight from the XRP ledger.
+Do not simply rely on XUMM telling you a transaction has been signed.
+For example, if:

 - The user signed successfully in XUMM, but with a key that is no longer valid for a certain account (because multisign has been configured, an account has been rekeyed, etc.)
 - The user sent a Partial Payment (eg. sending EUR to deliver XRP, while the owned amount of EUR was insufficient due to exchange rate slippage)